peridio/docs/src/docs/reference/deployments.md

 - The device's current firmware's platform matches the platform of the deployment's firmware.
 - The device's current firmware's UUID is not the same as the UUID of the deployment's firmware.

 Peridio tracks metadata about the current firmware of devices.
-Devices themselves dictate what Peridio considers their current firmware by supplying the `x-peridio-uuid` header to the Peridio Device API [get device update](/device-api#tag/Devices/paths/~1device~1update/get) endpoint.
+Devices themselves dictate what Peridio considers their current firmware by supplying the `x-peridio-uuid` header to the Peridio Device API [get-device-update](/device-api#devices/operation/get-device-update) endpoint.

 ### Tags